Mental Health Visa Sponsorship Jobs in Montana

 Are there state-specific factors that affect mental health visa sponsorship in Montana?

-Montana's federally designated Health Professional Shortage Areas (HPSAs) cover much of the state, which strengthens the case for J-1 Conrad 30 waivers and supports employer sponsorship decisions.
+Montana's federally designated Health Professional Shortage Areas (HPSAs) cover much of the state, which strengthens the case for J-1 visa Conrad 30 waivers and supports employer sponsorship decisions.
 Licensure is handled by the Montana Board of Behavioral Health, and international applicants must meet its requirements alongside any visa requirements.
 The state's rural geography means many sponsored positions are in underserved communities, which can affect both role type and employer.

 What is the prevailing wage for sponsored mental health jobs in Montana?